Ich73/TranslationToolkit/README.md

 ## Scripts
 ### Apply Patches (AP)
-This scripts is used to apply `.xdelta`, `.patJ` and `.patE` patches to all files from the original game.
+This script is used to apply `.xdelta`, `.patJ` and `.patE` patches to all files from the original game.

 It searches internally specified folders using the naming scheme `<folder>_<language>` (e.g. `Layout_EN`) for patches and applies them to the files with matching names from the folder `<folder>_<originalLanguage>` (e.g. `Layout_JA`).
 A `<file>.<ext>.xdelta` patch will create `<file>.<ext>`, a `<file>.patJ` patch will create `<file>.binJ` and update `<file>.savJ` if found and a `<file>.patE` patch will create `<file>.e` and update `<file>.savE` if found.